g-lee2/mr-robogers-neighborhood/README.md

 Test: "It should replace 2 with "Boop!", regardless of how many digits the inputted number is"
 Code: returnNumber(12);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!"]

+Test: "It should replace 3 with "Won't you be my neighbor?", regardless of how many digits the inputted number is"
+Code: returnNumber(13);
+Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?"]